Pets & Wildlife

 - Visit the Minnesota Department of Natural Resources web site

 - View Oakdale's Goose Management Plan (PDF)

-Animals which “run at large” may be impounded by the Police Department whether the pet is licensed or not.
+Animals that are running free in the community are at risk of being impounded whether or not the pet is licensed.
 It’s important to remember that not everyone enjoys the company of pets - even some other pets.
 Please take care so that your pet(s) does not disturb others or their property.

 Dogs and cats over six months old or residing in Oakdale for more than 30 days need to wear a city-issued license.
-Licenses are available from the Oakdale Police Department, 1584 Hadley Avenue, during regular office hours (Monday through Friday, 8 AM to 4:30 PM).
-The pet license process must be done in person.
+Licenses are available from the Police Department, 1584 Hadley Avenue, during regular office hours: Monday through Friday, 8 AM to 4:30 PM.
 Please bring along a current certificate of rabies vaccination.
+The pet license process needs to be done in person.

 Pet owners need to remove and properly dispose of pet droppings from their yard on a regular basis.
 Also, when taking your pet off your property, have something with you to pick up and dispose of droppings, especially on trails and walkways.
 Most parks offer Mutt Mitt dispensers.

 Wild or Exotic Animals

-Interested in owning wild or exotic animals?
-Please call the Oakdale Police Department at 651-738-1025.
+Interested in owning a wild or exotic animal?
+Please call the Police Department at 651-738-1025.